tehnomaan/slimweb/README.md

 In "Basic Usage", session argument injector was introduced.
 In fact, it is possible to declare methods with any argument type as long as appropriate injector has been registered with ApplicationConfiguration.
-By default, Slimweb supports these method argument types: HttpSession, HttpServletRequest, HttpServletResponse, HttpAccessor
+By default, Slimweb supports these method argument types: HttpSession, HttpServletRequest, HttpServletResponse, HttpAccessor, LanguageLabels.

 In component, methods have special naming convention.
 Below is a table with some url-to-method mapping examples (in class MyComponent):